0xd3vil/SubScan/README.md

 Knowing the subdomains of a website can be useful for various reasons, such as identifying potential vulnerabilities, finding hidden pages or directories, or discovering additional services or content.
 However, manually searching for subdomains can be a time-consuming and tedious task, especially for large or complex websites.

-In this project, we aimed to create a simple subdomain scanner using Python, Docker, and a CI/CD pipeline.
+In this project, I aimed to create a simple subdomain scanner using Python, Docker, and a CI/CD pipeline.
 The scanner would be able to query the nameservers for a given domain and extract its subdomains.
 The project was designed to demonstrate how to use Docker and a CI/CD pipeline to automate the build, test, and deployment process of a Python application.

-Technologies Used
+**Technologies Used:**</br>

-**The following technologies were used in this project:**</br>
+The following technologies were used in this project:</br>

-    **Python 3.9:** The programming language used to write the subdomain scanner script.
+    Python 3.9: The programming language used to write the subdomain scanner script.</br>
-    **Docker:** A containerization platform used to build and run the subdomain scanner in a containerized environment.
+    Docker: A containerization platform used to build and run the subdomain scanner in a containerized environment.</br>
-    **Jenkins:** An open-source automation server used to create the CI/CD pipeline for the subdomain scanner project.
+    Jenkins: An open-source automation server used to create the CI/CD pipeline for the subdomain scanner project.</br>
-    **Git:** A version control system used to manage the project files and track changes.
+    Git: A version control system used to manage the project files and track changes.

 **Project Implementation**</br>
 The project was implemented in the following steps: